maksuturva/magento2_payment_module/README.md

 Partial and full refund is supported through credit memo.
 Creating one can be done from the order's invoice.

+Open Invoice / View / Credit Memo and Add a new credit memo with refund.
+If the total amount matches with the invoice total, full refund is created.
+Otherwise partial refund.
+You can create multiple partial refund credit memos.

 # Troubleshooting

+* See Logging for log files.
+The version 1.5.4 and above has more informational logging available.
-* If you get `No payment methods available` on payment page, you might check the sellerid, secret key and communication url once more.
+* If you get `No payment methods available` on payment page, you might check the sellerid, secret key and endpoint API url once more.
 Try to use sandbox mode.

 # Support

-For general support, please contant support.payments@svea.fi
+For General support, please contant support.payments@svea.fi
-For technical support, please contact info.payments@svea.fi
+For Technical support, please contact info.payments@svea.fi